Your organization is looking for a wheelchair bus alternative to replace a wheelchair bus, but you’re not sure what type of van will meet your needs.

 Non-modified chassis | Yes | Yes |

-Wheelchair entry method | Side and rear entry ramps | Wheelchair lift |
+Wheelchair entry | Side and rear entry ramps | Wheelchair lift |

 Ramp/lift | BraunAbility heavy-duty transit ramp | BraunAbility heavy-duty transit lift |